jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - On the other (right) side, Skogur misses an attack, Freya misses netting the sucka but Virra jumps on it's back like a boss.
 - Virra dodges attacks and stays on board of the dinosaur
 - Back to the left hand side of the river.
   - Qawasha rains down flames on the dinosaurs and apologies to the beast after hitting them.
   - After bloodying the left hand dino it swims away.
-- Other dino flips the canoe with Skog-daddy and the rest of the party plunging us into the water.
+- Back to the right side of the map, the other dino flips the canoe with Skog-daddy and the rest of the party inside plunging us into the water.
-- Freya gets got with a monster bite
+- Freya gets got with a monster bite and clings on to life since she's strong af.
-- Skogur disengages and swims to Freya and hands off a healing potion to get some HP.
+- Skogur disengages then swims to Freya and hands off a healing potion to get some HP.
-- Canoes are moving in the water as everyone is out of the canoes.
+- The river isn't as calm as we thought and the canoes are moving in the water downstream as everyone has been flung out of the canoes.
-- After some more hits the second dino swims away.
+- Using a combination of land, air and see attacks the second dino swims away.
-- After catching our breath we grab the canoes down river and set off again down the river.
+- Catching our breath we grab the canoes down river and set off again.

 ### Deadly Sight Seeing
 - The Party spots something around the river bend as we coast along.
 - Getting a little thirsty on the boat since each person needs to drink 2 gallons of water per day.
-- See something jump between trees overhead.
+- See something jump between trees overhead but shrug it off.
+What could be so dangerous?
-- Totems with a huge wooden mask carved onto it with a picture of an ant.
+- A totem with a huge wooden mask carved onto it with a picture of an ant.
   - Pan makes a Wisdom and notices that it is a warning/territory marker.
-  - Qawasha says it's the golem tribe, they will kidnap you in the night for slavery, just for the sake of it.
-Avoid them if you can.
+  - Qawasha says it's the Golem Tribe, "They will kidnap you in the night for slavery, just for the sake of it.
+Avoid them if you can."
-- Continue on down the river and heavy ran begins we decide to pull over and try to get out of the elements and capture some much needed H2O.
+- Continue on down the river and heavy ran starts to fall.
+- We decide to pull over and try to get out of the elements and capture some much needed H2O.
   - Cannot take a long rest with heavy rain.
 - Try to take canoes in further from the river for safety but can't find cover.
 Found an elevated rock formation to get us off the muddy jungle floor though
   - Did stumble across an unarmored humanoid, lashed around a tree tightly by vines.
 ITS A TRAP?
   - More bodies lashed to trees
   - Find thieves tools under the body of one of the body after a solid D-100 throw of 91.
-- Pan takes first watch on the top side of camp.
+- As night falls, Pan takes first watch on the top side of camp.
 - Weed and Qawasha snuggle up in a leaf den that pops out of nowhere.
 - Skogur and Undril get cozy on the bottom side of the camp.
+Big will they won't they situation as Skogur see's it.
 - The rest of the party breaks out and tries to get a short rest in as the rain continues to fall.

 ### Grungus Amongus
 - While everyone rests a bunch of humanoid frogs (Grung Frogs, around 3 feet tall) descends upon the camp.
-- We can't hear or see much due to the heavy rain and the darkness so Pan's warning's fall on deaf ears.
+- We can't hear or see much due to the heavy rain and darkness so Pan's warning's fall on deaf ears.
 - Luckily, the Frogs miss most of us, except Skogur, who is whittled down to 1 HP but is soon brought back into fighting shape.
-- Pan fails to light a tree on fire and kill one of the froggy freshes.
+- Pan fails to light a tree on fire and kill one of the froggy fresh's.

 <p align="center">
   <img src="img/session_nine_grungs.jpg" width="350" height="250">